-The U.S. Department of Veterans Affairs, Veterans Benefits Administration (VBA) announced new guidance for the accepted uses of student veteran benefits for study abroad with an effective implementation date of August 1, 2020.
+In 2019 the U.S. Department of Veterans Affairs, Veterans Benefits Administration (VBA) announced new guidance for the acceptable uses of student veteran benefits for study abroad with an effective implementation date of August 1, 2020.
+See the table below for an outline of acceptable uses.

 |Use of Chapter 33||Courses||Billing|